Graphs admitting only constant splines: Decomposing Graphs

-We give the result in the case of a graph with a bridge that is labeled by a principal ideal; it generalizes to any graph with a bridge if the generator $\beta \mathbbm{1}_B$ is replaced by a collection of generators, one for each of the generators of the ideal labeling the bridge.
+We apply this decomposition to the special case of a graph with a bridge that is labeled by a principal ideal; it generalizes to any graph with a bridge if the single generator $\beta \chi_B$ is replaced by the set of generators of the ideal labeling the bridge.

-\begin{corollary} Let $G$ be a connected graph with bridge $ab$ and edge-labeling $\alpha$ such that the bridge is labeled by the principal ideal $\alpha(ab) = (\beta)$.
-Suppose that $G-\{ab\}$ has two components; denote the component that contains $a$ by $A$ and the component that contains $b$ by $B$.
-Let $\mathbbm{1}_B$ represent the function ({\em not} necessarily a spline) that is identically 1 on the vertices of $B$ and 0 on the vertices of $A$.
-Then
+\begin{corollary} Let $G$ be a connected graph with bridge $ab$ and edge labeling $\alpha$ such that the bridge is labeled by the principal ideal $\alpha(ab) = (\beta)$.
+The graph $G-\{ab\}$ has two components; denote the component that contains $a$ by $A$ and the component that contains $b$ by $B$.
+Let $\chi_B$ represent the function ({\em not} necessarily a spline) that is identically 1 on the vertices of $B$ and 0 on the vertices of $A$.
+Then we have an $R$-module decomposition

-\end{corollary} \begin{proof} This follows directly from the previous theorem once we note that the graph consisting simply of the edge $ab$ is generated as an $R$-module by the identity spline together with the spline that is $\beta$ on $b$ and $0$ on $a$, and that $\mathbbm{1}_B$ is the extension of this latter spline to all of $G$. \end{proof}
+\end{corollary} \begin{proof} This follows directly from the previous theorem once we note that the graph consisting simply of the edge $ab$ is generated as an $R$-module by the identity spline together with the spline that is $\beta$ on $b$ and $0$ on $a$ and that $\chi_B$ is the extension of this latter spline to all of $G$. \end{proof}